naujconlive/CustomSplashScreenUPDATED/README.md

+### FORK WAS CREATED TO UPDATE THIS MOD TO 1.21.4, IT WILL BE DELETED ONCE AN OFFICIAL UPDATE COMES OUT

 # CustomSplashScreen
 Change minecraft's loading screen to your liking!
 Completely configurable!
 Allows you to completely change the minecraft splash screen.